ayahariri/Reading-Notes/README.md

 avoiding challenges | embracing challenges ignoring criticism | learning from harsh criticism being threatened by the success of others | getting inspired by other's success

+All in all, it is having a positive mindest into whatever challenges, obstacles that come up your way.
+Wanting and understanding that you can expand your learning capabilities.
+Wanting to grow in all aspects of your learning pathway, with the success and failure that come in between.